-As a result, vast human potential is lost, beginning in childhood.
+As a result, vast human potential is lost, beginning in childhood from ages zero to four.
 The only thing worse than this is when we don’t act to change it.

-We believe that to do this we must increase opportunity for learning at very young ages.
-This means providing parents and caregivers access to the tools and methods that will ensure a strong foundational education for the children, and connecting adults to the resources necessary to empower well being in the home.
+We believe that to do this we must increase opportunity for learning at the most critical period of human development.
+This means that parents, teachers and caregivers must have access to the tools and methods that will ensure a strong foundational education for children of ages 0-4.

-In collaboration with public and private early education providers, and other non-profits and advisors, we are building a unique preschool mentoring team of community volunteers who offer weekly support to children in need.
-Our trained mentors provide social and emotional support for preschoolers and connect their families with resources necessary to build a healthy foundation for lifelong learning.
+In collaboration with public and private preschools, and other non-profits and advisors, we have built a unique preschool mentoring team of community volunteers who offer weekly support to children in need.
+Our trained mentors provide social and emotional support for children ages 3 and 4, and help connect their families with resources necessary to build a healthy foundation for lifelong learning.
 Join us as a volunteer!
-We are enlisting trained and experienced volunteer mentors to provide social, emotional, and academic support to preschool children, and to connect their families with resources necessary to build a healthy foundation of lifetime learning.
+We welcome your participation in this program.